reritom/Trinity/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-The mesh simulator can be run directly from the command line without using the Django interface.
+The mesh simulator can be run on the command line and produces a html log file.

 ### Prerequisites